SlapDrone/few-shot/README.md

     generate_backwards_car_names(person=Person(name='bob', age=53, cars=[Car(model='ford', speed=200.0), Car(model='renault', speed=210.0)])) -> [Car(model='drof', speed=200.0), Car(model='tluaner', speed=210.0)]

 In the example above, the `generate_backwards_car_names` function is an AI function defined using Marvin's `ai_fn` decorator.
 The function's body is empty, as the actual implementation is provided by the AI.
-The `few_shot` decorator enriches the function's docstring with examples of its usage, formatted as JSON.
+The `few_shot` decorator enriches the function's docstring with examples of its usage.

 ```python
 clara = Person(name="clara", age=38, cars=[Car(model="delorean", speed=88.), Car(model="T", speed=20.)])